mipmip/awesome-pimsnel/README.md

 ### Front End
 * [MediaBoxes](http://www.davidbo.dreamhosters.com/plugins/mediaBoxes/example/demo1.html) - Nice Jquery Gallery Plugin, $18.
 Should use it  in a commercial project.
 * [FLat UI](http://designmodo.github.io/Flat-UI/) - Clean and nice looking bootstrap ui kit.
 Free and Pro($) edition

+### Testing Windows and Internet Explorer
+* [ievms](http://xdissent.github.io/ievms/) - Cli utility to install free testing
+  virtual machine's with Windows., I hope I'll never have to use this.
+Though I made this Gem for using it [ievms-ruby](https://github.com/mipmip/ievms-ruby)

 # Other Awesome Lists